Viktor-Kamp/Unit-to-pixel-converter/README.md

-"Unit to pixel converter" is a Blender Add-On.
+"Unit to pixel converter" is a Blender Add-On (compatible with Blender "4.2" to "latest").
 I created it, to be able to quickly calculate the needed render resolution from different units (like inch, centimeter or millimeter) inside Blender while taking PPI/DPI (pixel density) into account.
 This is especially useful for print production.

-Compatibility: since Blender 4.2

 Tip: Since Blender 4.5, it is possible to set the pixel Density (PPI) to the metadata of certain Image-File-Formats.
 Using this eliminates the need to change the PPI to the right density inside image editing software.